HL7/fhir-security-label-ds4p/input/pagecontent/inline.md

 ### Sample Use-Cases

-This section briefly discussed some of the use-cases where inline labels can be used to address the need for fine-grained labeling at the sub-resource level.
+This section briefly discusses some of the use-cases where inline labels can be used to address the need for fine-grained labeling at the sub-resource level.

 #### Level of Confidence